 A cash flow statement tells you where you are.

-A personal budget, on the other hand, helps you to get where you want to go by giving you a spending plan that is based on your income.
+A personal budget, on the other hand, helps you to get where you want to go by giving you a spending plan that is based on your income and expenses.

 Creating a budget can also be a good opportunity to check in with your financial goals.